 I lost a good part of that attachment during a period in the 2000’s when I didn’t pay much attention to music.
-When I took up the habit again, I naturally went back to my music—the grunge, punk and Brit-pop of the 90’s.
-I found the experience rather embarrassing: I couldn’t believe I actually liked the crap I was hearing.
-Still, emotions run deep, so I’ve avoided doing reviews of several albums I was quite attached to: I don’t trust my ears when I listen to them.
+When I took up the habit again, I naturally went back to my music—the grunge, punk and Britpop of the 90’s.
+I found the experience somewhat embarrassing: I couldn’t believe I actually liked some of the crap I was hearing.
+On the bright side, I found the experience of reconnecting with Radiohead, Oasis, Rancid, Blur, Pulp, Bikini Kill and Sleater-Kinney pretty exciting.

 - Bandits (Film Soundtrack)

-- The Colour and the Shape, Foo Fighters
+- Foo Fighters – The Colour and the Shape

 - Foo Fighters – There’s Nothing Left to Lose

 - Goo Goo Dolls – A Boy Named Goo

 - Nick Drake – Way to Blue Part 1